lale-help/lale-help.github.io/content/en/faq.md

 This is why we set out to build Lale.
 A platform that matches up the desire and capacity to help with exactly where help is needed.
 For the good of us all.

-<b>How is Lale financed?</b>
+<p style="font-size:20px"><b>How is Lale financed?</b></p>

-There is no commercial or political organization behind Lale, it is independent.
-The Lale gGmbH is a non-profit organization by law and it is 100% owned by its founders.
-It was financed with private savings.
+There is no commercial or political interest behind Lale, it is independent and for the common good.
+Unfortunately providing a community platform for refugee help is according to current tax regulations not a directly charitable cause, so Lale GmbH had to be implemented as regular for-profit organization.
+However, it is 100% owned by its founders and was financed with private savings.
 Instead of investing in financial markets or real estate, we consider it a more valuable usage of money to finance a platform which organizes help in such an efficient way that more and more people all over the world will help each other.

 Lale needs the means to run the technical platform, which includes programming of new features, hosting costs, communication costs and general administrative expenses in order to operate Lale according to highest professional standards and transparency.

 Lale needs to be a long-term, sustainable effort.
 We plan Lale to be solidly financed by charitable donations and the user community itself.
 As we offer services that are costly to operate, we will require appropriate usage fees to cover the cost.
 Also, we will rely on voluntary donations by users to allow Lale to prosper.
 All potential surplus will go to supporting refugees as outlined in our founding documents.

-<b>Why is Lale called “Lale”?</b>
+<p style="font-size:20px"><b>Why is Lale called “Lale”?</b></p>

 Lale (pronounced Laa-LEY), is a girls name in the Persian language.
 It means “tulip” and this is represented in our logo.
 Lale was also the name of an infant girl in one of the refugee camps in Germany.
 Just 5 months old, she couldn’t possibly comprehend the future that lies ahead of her.